Quick start

 Formula and steps

-In plain language: The calculator estimates the scheduled payment at the note rate, subtracts entered fees from amount received, then solves the annualized rate implied by that payment stream.
-If the result seems too high or too low, first check whether each field expects a monthly amount, annual amount, dollar value, or percent.
+In plain language: The calculator estimates the scheduled payment at the note rate, subtracts entered fees from the amount received, then solves the annualized rate implied by that same payment stream.
+For the default example, the note-rate payment is about $405.53 per month.
+If $600 in fees leaves $19,400 received, that same payment stream solves to about 9.30% APR.

 How to read the answer